How the Jan. 1 UPMC-Highmark deadline affects Tri Rivers

 < Back to Top

-Frequently Asked Questions about Tri Rivers Surgical Joint Venture
+More detailed Questions and Answers about the upcoming Tri Rivers Surgical Joint Venture

-Q: Will Tri Rivers keep the same name, physicians, locations and hospital affiliations?
+Q: Will Tri Rivers keep the same physicians and office locations?

 Q: Will my relationship with my doctor remain the same?

-A: Absolutely, because a commitment to quality patient care remains our top priority.
+A: Absolutely, because a commitment to quality patient care remains a top priority at Tri Rivers.

 Q: I have an appointment scheduled with Tri Rivers before Dec.
 31, 2014.
 Do I need to do anything differently before my appointment?